kamilkaminski.dev

 git worktree add <path> <branch>

-Remove a worktree at path:
+Remove worktree at path

 git worktree remove <path>

-List your worktrees:
+List your worktrees

 git worktree list